China's military shake-up: Power play or strategy shift? – DW – 08/09/2023

 China's military shake-up: Power play or strategy shift?

-China's military has undergone its biggest leadership shake-up in a decade as two top generals overseeing the country's nuclear arsenal vanished from public view and, with little explanation, were subsequently removed from their posts.
+China's military has undergone its biggest leadership shake-up in a decade after two top generals overseeing the country's nuclear arsenal vanished from public view and, with little explanation, were removed from their posts.

-Cercius, a Canada-based consultancy that monitors elite Chinese politics, reported last month the status of around 10 current and retired officials from the People's Liberation Army Rocket Force (PLARF) — including the former commander Li Yuchao and his deputy Liu Guangbin — remained unclear.
+Cercius, a Canada-based consultancy that monitors elite Chinese politics, reported last month that the status of around 10 current and retired officials from the People's Liberation Army Rocket Force (PLARF) — including its former commander Li Yuchao and his deputy Liu Guangbin — remained unclear.

-The change came as the South China Morning Post reported that Li and his current and former deputies were being investigated by the the anti-corruption unit of the Central Military Commission (CMC), the country's top defense body chaired by Chinese President Xi Jinping.
+The Hong-Kong based English-language South China Morning Post reported that Li and his current and former deputies were being investigated by the the anti-corruption unit of the Central Military Commission (CMC).
+China's top defense body is chaired by Chinese President Xi Jinping.

-In late July, ahead of the Chinese army's founding anniversary on August 1, Xi spoke at different high-level military meetings stressing "strict discipline" and the Chinese Communist Party's (CCP) "absolute leadership" over the army, according to Beijing's mouthpiece China Daily.
+In late July, ahead of the August 1 anniversary of the founding of the People's Liberation Army (PLA), Xi spoke at different high-level military meetings, stressing "strict discipline" and the Chinese Communist Party's (CCP) "absolute leadership" over the military, according to the Communist Party's English-language newspaper, China Daily .

 What does it mean for Xi's power?

-The CMC also presented slogans in a guideline, urging the army to "deter, eliminate, and prevent corruption" for greater combat readiness.
+The CMC has issued guidelines, urging the army to "deter, eliminate, and prevent corruption" for greater combat readiness.

-The moves, along with the uncommon leadership overhaul, sparked widespread speculation over the implications and prospects of China's military.
+This move, along with the uncommon leadership overhaul, has sparked widespread speculation over the implications, and the prospects of China's military.

-According to China's official Xinhua news agency, Wang Houbin, the navy's former deputy commander, will become the new head of the PLARF, while Xu Xisheng will move from the Southern Theater Command to become its new political commissar.
+According to China's official Xinhua news agency, Wang Houbin, the navy's former deputy commander, will become the PLARF's new head , while Xu Xisheng from the Southern Theater Command will become its new political commissar.

-Lyle Morris, senior fellow at the Asia Society Policy Institute's Center for China Analysis, told DW that it is "pretty rare" for Beijing to replace both top positions at once and appoint officials who "have very little experience in the rocket force itself."
+Lyle Morris, a senior fellow at the Asia Society Policy Institute's Center for China Analysis, told DW that it was "pretty rare" for Beijing to replace both top positions at once and appoint officials who "have very little experience in the rocket force itself."

-"It's more of a political move than an operational move, a stopgap measure to fill the ranks of people that Xi trusts," he added.
+"It's more of a political move than an operational move, a stopgap measure to fill the ranks with people that Xi trusts," he added.

-Taylor Fravel, an expert on the People's Liberation Army (PLA) at Massachusetts Institute of Technology, told DW that both incidents highlight "leadership positions in the party remain precarious, even after more than 10 years of Xi's rule and consolidation of power."
+Taylor Fravel, an expert on the PLA at Massachusetts Institute of Technology, told DW that both incidents highlight the fact that "leadership positions in the party remain precarious, even after more than 10 years of Xi's rule and consolidation of power."

 "It suggests that events such as these are a feature of Xi's rule and not a bug," he added.